Setting the table…

 I built Pantree because we needed one place to put all of it.
 One tap to save a recipe from anywhere.
 One library that’s always there when you open the fridge and think, “what do I actually make tonight?”

-- Recipe import from anywhere.
-Save recipes from TikTok, Instagram, YouTube, food blogs, photos or a plain URL — all in one tap.
+Save recipes from TikTok, Instagram, YouTube, food blogs, photos or a plain URL.
+All in one tap.

 Pantree is built by Nathaniel Leong, a software engineer based in Singapore.
 What started as a tool to solve a very specific problem in our household grew into a consumer app after too many friends asked if they could use it too.